electricbookworks/electric-book/_docs/setup/variants.md

 ## Variant stylesheets

-You can create new stylesheets in addition to our standard ones, and specify these in `_data/settings.yml` file, like this:
+You can create new stylesheets in addition to our standard ones, and specify these in `_data/settings.yml`, like this:

 ``` yaml
 variants: